Azure/multi-cloud-asset-inventory-preview/README.md

     - S3 Bucket
     - Lambda

-- Supported AWS regions:
+- Supported AWS regions: only AWS resources in these AWS regions will be onboarded to Azure.
     - us-east-1
     - us-east-2
     - us-west-1
     - us-west-2

 - Supported Azure regions:
     - East US